 Here I was building a life with someone one minute and the next minute he was gone.
 I had the rudest awakening of my life, but through that, I learned what was important and what was not.

 Take some time to really sit back and think about what would be important if you were told you were going to die in the next year.
 What would you do?
 What regrets would you have?
 What would you have wished you had done?
 What could you still do?

 What stresses would now seem trivial?

-Take this one seriously, as much as I hate to admit it, you and I are just as susceptible to our own mortality as the next.
+Take this one seriously, as much as I hate to admit it, you and I are just as destined for our own mortality as the next.

 7. Love yourself — even at your worst — While going through the process of discovering clarity and developing a new perspective, remember to be gentle with yourself on the days that aren’t as “successful.”

 I have said this a million times before and I will say it a million more; we are not perfect, and everyone has off days.

 Be kind to yourself, take a few deep breaths, and start again tomorrow with a new and refreshed attitude.